There are several types of acne. Comedonal acne is characterized by many small, flesh-colored bumps that make the skin appear bumpy.

 Good Skin Hygiene

 Good skincare practices include cleansing and moisturizing twice daily.
-Adopting following tips can help:
+Adopting the following tips can help:

 - Wash the face for 30 seconds using gentle circular motions.
 No harsh scrubbing!